Lillian Mbabazi: Music

 She also won Video of the Year ("Burrn") in the 2007 Pearl of Africa Music Awards and was nominated for best East African Group in the 2005 at the Kora Awards.
 She won the Best East African Album (Hitaji) award in the 2005 Tanzania Music Awards and the Best East African Video ("Frisky") in the 2006 at the Channel O Music Video Awards.

 In 2010, she was nominated among the Best East African Song (Where you are with Radio & Weasel) in the 2010 Tanzania music awards and in 2009, she was nominated among the Best Group & Best Performer in 2009 at the 2009 MTV Africa Music Awards.

 In 2010, she embarked on a solo career and has had successful songs like "Vitamin" with Weasel of the duo Goodlyfe Crew, "Kawa" and "Danger".
 She has collaborated with Goodlyfe Crew, Navio, AY, P-Unit and Kitoko.

-In 2016, Mbabazi won her first ever accolade at the prestigious HiPipo Music Awards for her Memories duet with A Pass.
+In 2016, Mbabazi won her first accolade at the HiPipo Music Awards for her Memories duet with A Pass.

+In 2020, she released the One Ep which featured her latest work and collaborations.